Barzing0/CK3_Conflict_Detection_Script/README.md

    ugc_2871648329.mod
 6. CK3_conflicts_relpath_exception.txt contain subfolders where only file overriding is needed to check conflict

-## usage
+## Usage
+1. Make active the playset you want to verify conflicts on

-python ck3_mods_conflicts.py
+2. via a terminal windows laucnh the script: python ck3_mods_conflicts.py

-you can also detect all conflict for 1 mod: python ck3_mods_conflicts.py "name_of_mod"
+NB: you can also ask the script to detect all conflict for 1 mod only: python ck3_mods_conflicts.py "name_of_mod"